 Don’t close or open any credit cards.
 Keep balances on your credit cards within normal range so it won’t mess with your debt-to-income ratio, a key factor in determining mortgage rates.
 And don’t buy a new ride.
 The car company doesn’t care if you have a house, but your mortgage lender cares if you have a big car payment.4.
 Get organized

 Gather and keep every piece of financial paper in the two months leading up to buying a house.
 That means pay stubs, bank statements for savings, checking and investment accounts, W-2s, tax returns for the previous two years, canceled rent checks and any mortgage or property tax statements for other property you own.
-And for gosh sake, it’s almost 2015.
+And for gosh sake, it’s 2019.
 Put these in PDF format to make it easier to send to your mortgage broker or bank.5.
 Don’t move money around